 - 10 am to 9:30 pm Friday and Sunday – every 10 minutes

-Tickets are purchased on the bus or the mTickets app (Select Bristol then Special Events)
+Purchase tickets on the bus or via the mTickets app (Select Bristol then Special Events).

 Taxi and Uber